violangg/CPAC22-Project/Musical_Portrait.md

 _This will be assigned by the teachers.
 Do not fill this field yet_

 ## Members of the group
-__only groups with 3 or 4 members are allowed.
-Members are required to have a Github profile__
 1. Giorgio Bonizzi (https://github.com/Embodynglmp)
 2. Viola Negroni (https://github.com/violangg)
 3. Enrico Roncuzzi (https://github.com/enricoroncuzzi)